-YinMn Blue was discovered by chance in 2009 by Professor Mas Subramanian and Andrew E. Smith, who was then a graduate student at Oregon State University.
-Its unusual name refers to the periodic symbols for the elements it contains – Yttrium (Y), Indium (In), and Manganese (Mn).
-It is useful for a number of industrial applications, including infrared-reflective coatings, but its lightfastness, opacity, and permanence make YinMn Blue an ideal artist pigment.
+YInMn Blue was discovered by chance in 2009 by Professor Mas Subramanian and Andrew E. Smith, who was then a graduate student at Oregon State University.
+Its unusual name is a combination of the chemical symbols for the elements it contains – Yttrium (Y), Indium (In), and Manganese (Mn).
+It is useful for a number of industrial applications, including infrared-reflective coatings, but its lightfastness, opacity, and permanence make YInMn Blue an ideal artist pigment.

 The Significance of Blue Pigments